Danny Javier

-Javier’s compositions include "Show Me A Smile" (1976), "Pag-ibig" (1978), "Lumang Tugtugin" (1978), "Pumapatak ang Ulan" (1978), "Kaibigan" (1978), "Doo Bidoo" (1978), "Kabilugan ng Buwan" (1980), "Princesa" (1980), "Blue Jeans" (1981), "Salawikain" (1982), "Kumot At Unan" (1983), "Di Na Natuto" (1985), "Awit ng Barkada" (1991), "Just A Smile Away" (1992), "Isang Dangkal" (1999), and his last composition, "Lahat Tayo" (2022).
+Javier's compositions include "Show Me a Smile" (1976), "Pag-ibig" (1978), "Lumang Tugtugin" (1978), "Pumapatak ang Ulan" (1978), "Kaibigan" (1978), "Doo Bidoo" (1978), "Kabilugan ng Buwan" (1980), "Princesa" (1980), "Blue Jeans" (1981), "Salawikain" (1982), "Kumot at Unan" (1983), "Di Na Natuto" (1985), "Awit ng Barkada" (1991), "Just a Smile Away" (1992), "Isang Dangkal" (1999), and his last composition, "Lahat Tayo" (2022).

 Career

-Javier began his musical career in the late ’60s as part of a singing group named Danny, Mandy, and Alice, with Mandy Marquez and Alice Zerrudo.
-In 1970, Javier met Jim Paredes, Boboy Garrovillo, Ric Segreto, and 12 other original members of the Apolinario Mabini Hiking Society or known today as APO Hiking Society, and became the lead singer of the group.
+Javier began his musical career in the late 1960s.
+He was already dabbling in performing solo and with other groups when he enrolled at the Ateneo de Manila University for college.
+He became part of a singing group named Danny, Mandy, and Alice, with Mandy Marquez and Alice Zerrudo.
+In 1970, Javier met Jim Paredes, Boboy Garrovillo, Ric Segreto, and 9 other original members of the Apolinario Mabini Hiking Society or known today as Apo Hiking Society.
+Although he was a latecomer to the group, remember the members had been together since high school and in some cases, even grade school, Danny instantly became the lead vocalist.
 The group was formed and had its fledgling beginnings in 1969 at the Ateneo de Manila High School.
 After graduation, the majority of its members left to pursue individual careers, with only three members remaining, made up of Javier, Paredes, and Garrovillo.

-In the span of their professional career, APO Hiking Society emerged as a principal adherent of the musical movement termed Original Pilipino Music (OPM), a term coined by Javier, a milieu in which their original musical contributions and cultural influence became essential.
+In the span of their professional career, Apo Hiking Society emerged as a principal adherent of the musical movement termed Original Pilipino Music (OPM), a term coined by Javier, a milieu in which their original musical contributions and cultural influence became essential.
 He became involved in record production, talent management and organizing artists under the Organisasyon ng Pilipinong Mang-aawit (O.P.M., acronym translation: "Organization of Philippine Singers/musicians").
 The group expanded its activities into establishing and furthering the careers of new OPM artists in the Philippines.